mregydev/dbyaml/Readme.md

 # Introduction

-dbyaml is a command line tool to build data access layer based on config yaml file and its name should be dbconfig.yaml.
+dbyaml is a very basic command line tool to build data access layer based on config yaml file and its name should be dbconfig.yaml.

 # dbyaml file example